Shih Tzu

 Why is my black Shih Tzu puppy turning brown?

 If you notice your black Shih Tzu puppy turning brown, it is not uncommon and is often a natural part of the breed’s coat development.
-As some Shih Tzus age, their black coats may lighten or even turn a dark chocolate brown color.
+As some Shih Tzu age, their black coats may lighten or even turn a dark chocolate brown color.
 This is especially common in puppies that have a solid black coat.
 One possible reason for this change is genetics, where the puppy may inherit genes that dictate a lighter coat Color.
 Another reason could be exposure to sunlight.
 As mentioned earlier, excessive UV rays can cause coat Color changes, leading to fur lightening or changing hues.
 Other factors, such as nutritional deficiencies, skin infections, and hormonal imbalances, can also cause coat Color changes.
 However, if you are concerned about sudden changes in your puppy’s coat Color, it’s best to consult a veterinarian.

 Conclusion: